chef-boneyard/push-jobs-cookbook/README.md

 * Ubuntu
 * Windows

-Tested on Debian 6.0.7, Ubuntu 10.04, 12.04, 12.10, and Windows 2008
+Tested on Ubuntu 10.04, 12.04, CentOS 6.4, and Windows 2008
 R2.
-It may work on other debian or windows platform families with or without modification.
+It may work on other debian, rhel, or windows platform families with or without modification.

-Testing for Debian/Ubuntu can be done with Test Kitchen, see TESTING.md in this repository.
+Testing for Ubuntu/CentOS can be done with Test Kitchen, see TESTING.md in this repository.

 # Usage